 - already have an intrauterine contraceptive in your uterus.

 Where can I get the IUB?

-The IUB Ballerine is not available on NHS currently but may be available through private providers.
-The IUB was on course to be rolled out in January of this year, but unfortunately, the spread of Covid-19 has grounded everything to a halt and we are unsure of when this IUB will be accessible to us all.
+The IUB Ballerine is not available in the UK yet – it was meant to be rolled out out in 2020, but Covid-19 has grounded everything to a halt and we are unsure of when this IUB will be accessible to us all.
 Sorry guys!